IAG introduces the eight members of the judging panel who have determined this year’s Asian Gaming Power 50 list.

 ANDREW W SCOTT

 (JUDGING PANEL CHAIRMAN)

 He is Vice Chairman and CEO of Inside Asian Gaming (IAG) and parent company O MEDIA.
 IAG publishes a monthly magazine and a daily email newsletter sent to around 28,000 industry recipients.
-IAG ’s website, asgam.com, is the highest ranked B2B gaming industry media website in the world.
-Its LinkedIn account has over 20,000 followers.
+IAG’s website, asgam.com, is the highest ranked B2B gaming industry media website in the world.
+Its LinkedIn account has almost 25,000 followers.

-IAG produces numerous gaming industry business and social events, operates a consulting and advisory unit, publishes several trade show print newspapers, and maintains a subsidiary Japan bureau which publishes IAG Japan.
+IAG produces numerous gaming industry business and social events, operates a consulting and advisory unit and publishes several trade show print newspapers.

 Andrew is a permanent member of the Macau Gaming Management Association, a member of the Poker Tournament Directors Association, a Fellow of the Hong Kong Institute of Directors, a member of the International Federation of Journalists and a member of the Portuguese and English Press Association of Macau.

 BEN began his career as a sports journalist in Sydney in 1999, working for a number of leading news publications before his interest was piqued by the TV poker shows that frequented the airwaves late at night.
 He soon found himself not only playing the game but writing about it too – taking on the role of Editor for PokerNews Australasia and subsequently visiting Macau for the very first time in 2008.

 He was appointed Managing Editor of World Gaming Magazine (WGM) in February 2013, later overseeing O MEDIA’s editorial catalogue including High Life, Hengqin Record and more.
 He was appointed Chief Content Officer in 2017.